turbonemesis/constitution/CONSTITUTION.md

 ### Article VIII - Ratification

-Section 1 - This Constitution shall become effective upon ratification by a majority of the {CompanyName} software engineers voting in a special election to make it the law of the land.
+Section 1 - This Constitution shall become effective upon ratification by a majority of the {CompanyName} software engineers voting in a special election.

-### Article IX - Supreme Law of The Land
+### Article IX - Supreme Law

-Section 1 - This Constitution, and the laws created pursuant thereof; under the authority of {CompanyName}, shall be the supreme law of the land for the purposes it was designed for.
+Section 1 - This Constitution, and the rules created pursuant thereof; under the authority of {CompanyName}, shall be the supreme law of the land for the purposes it was designed for.

 Section 2 - The active voting members before mentioned, shall be bound by oath or affirmation, to support this Constitution;

+### Article	X	- Dissolution

+Section 1 - Dissolution	will	be	decided	if there is a fifty percent quorum and 2/3	of	the	active group	members	vote	to	dissolve.